-Congress has released portions of a bill that its proponents hope to pass before year-end.
-Here’s our list of 10 ways you might respond.
+On Nov.
+3, the third version of a bill raising taxes that its proponents hope to pass before year-end was introduced in the House of Representatives.
+Here’s our list of nine ways you might respond.

 There’s been a lot of talk about Congress wanting to revise the tax law to target the wealthy.
-Now federal lawmakers have taken some steps to make some much-discussed changes a reality.
-A new law might be adopted, if at all, as early as mid-November but possibly late into December.
+Federal lawmakers continue to take steps to make some much-discussed changes a reality.
+A new law might be adopted, if at all, as early as late November but possibly well into December.

-Here, we offer you some ideas as to how you might respond with actions that can support you reaching your financial goals no matter what Congress ultimately does, or doesn’t, do.
+Here, we offer you some ideas as to how you might best respond with actions that can support you reaching your financial goals depending to some extent on what Congress ultimately does, or doesn’t, do.

-But first we’re going to let you know what Congress has put on the table so far, and what it has not.1 We’ll then provide you with a potential to-do list: 10 actions that might suit you to take, before any law may be enacted, by December 31st of this year and at some point in the near future.
+But first we’re going to let you know what lawmakers have put on the table so far, and what they have not; what has survived two rounds of edits, and what has not.1 We’ll then provide you with a potential to-do list: nine actions that might suit you to take by December 31 or in the near future.
 (Of course, you should always consult your own tax advisor before taking any action, as we do not provide tax or legal advice.)

 Key tax changes proposed